Bamboo Maintenance

 How to prune your bamboo plant

-Fertilise in spring, especially
+Fertilise in spring

 Spring is also the best time to fertilise.
 There are many good products on the market.
 Always look for something that is properly formulated and is high in the N (Nitrogen) element — at least 10% or more.